-Prior year
+Prior Year

-No financings were completed in the current year period.
+No financings were undertaken during the prior year period.

-Stock options
+Stock Options

 The Company has established a stock option plan (the "Plan") for the directors, officers, employees and consultants of the Company.
 The Plan is administered by the Board of Directors of the Company who establish the exercise prices, vesting conditions and expiry date of the options in accordance with the requirements imposed by the Exchange.